Video Game Review: Redeemer: Enhanced Edition

 Redeemer lags a bit in the presentation, offering up underwhelming visuals on the Switch whether docked or handheld.
 There isn’t a lot of detail, the environments aren’t particularly interesting and some sections are a little too dark.
 On the plus side, things animate smoothly, there’s ample amounts of blood and guts, and the executions are suitably brutal.
 Music, sound effects and voice acting are passable.

-There is the skeletal outline of a story in Redeemer where you play as Vasily, an ex-Spec Ops style mercenary that walked out on his violent cohorts to start a life of peace as a monk at a secluded monastery.
+There is the skeletal outline of a story in Redeemer in which you play as Vasily, an ex-Spec Ops style mercenary that walked out on his violent cohorts to start a life of peace as a monk at a secluded monastery.
 Naturally, that peace is shattered when your old life descends on your new one, forcing the kick-ass version of Vasily to return and extract revenge on those that wouldn’t just let him live!

 The story is generic and forgettable, but that doesn’t really matter as this is an action game through and through, and on that front Redeemer delivers.
-With little deviation your job is to move forward and kill everything in your path with great fervor.
-Your skill set is divided into two paths, monk and soldier, and every blow your strike or shot you fire starts filling individual meters for things like punches, melee weapon usage, shotguns and pistols.
+With little deviation your job is to move forward and kill everything in your path with great fervour.
+Your skill set is divided into two paths, monk and soldier, and every blow you strike or shot you fire starts filling individual meters for things like punches, melee weapon usage, shotguns and pistols.

 It’s a straight one-to-one evolution with punch attacks increasing your punch level and shooting enemies with an SMG moving that up.
 Each time one of those areas goes up your overall monk or solider level increases as well, and you can max out at 50 on each side.
 At certain intervals you’ll get to unlock new perks and abilities, making Vasily feel more and more like a bad ass as once-daunting enemies become glorified victims.